psidnell/ofexport2/DOCUMENTATION.md

 - Download a stable version from a link in the [Release Notes](RELEASE-NOTES.md).
 - Download the current development version: [master.zip](https://github.com/psidnell/ofexport2/archive/master.zip)
-- Check out the current development so you can take updates with git.
+- Check out the current development branch so you can take updates with git.

 If you downloaded a zip, unzip it and move/rename the root folder as you wish.